build-security/opa-java-spring-client/example/docker-compose-example/README.md

 ### Prerequisites

 1. Docker compose
-2. This example assumes the Demo tenant in the demo-env, Java Sprint Demo project and the Spring app inside
+2. Tenant in build.security's SaaS with relevant project and policy

 ### Setup